-Namely, the super talented German conquered all four Grand Slam titles in 1988, adding that Olympic tournament to her tally to become a proud owner of the only Golden Slam in the history of tennis!
-Before 1988, Graf had already been one of the best players in the world despite the young age, claiming the first Major crown in Paris in 1987, losing Wimbledon and the US Open finals to Navratilova to show her class on all three surfaces.
+Namely, the super talented German conquered all four Major titles in 1988, adding that Olympic tournament to her tally to become a proud owner of the only Golden Slam in the history of tennis!
+Before 1988, Graf had already been one of the best players in the world despite the young age, claiming the first Major crown in Paris 1987, losing Wimbledon and the US Open finals to Navratilova to show her class on all three surfaces.

 At Wimbledon, Graf took down the untouchable Martina Navratilova, trailing 7-5, 2-0 before shifting into a higher gear and sailing through the rest of the encounter, taking 12 of the next 13 games to lift her first title at the most prominent event of our sport.